viamrobotics/docs/docs/tutorials/services/navigate-with-rover-base.md

    2. A [`wheeled-odometry`](/components/movement-sensor/wheeled-odometry/) model gathering angular and linear velocity information from the [encoders](/components/encoder/) wired to our base's [motors](/components/motor/).
    3. A [`merged`](/components/movement-sensor/merged/) model aggregating the readings together for the navigation service to consume.

-   You can use whatever combo of movement sensors you want as long as you are getting all the types of measurements required.
+   You can use any combo of movement sensors you want as long as you are getting all the types of measurements required.
    See [the navigation service](/services/navigation/#requirements) for more info on movement sensor requirements.

 {{% alert title="Tip" color="tip" %}}